Cynsar-Foundation/second.exchange/README.md

 ## The first exchange was not good, this one is really good

 Second exchange is an experimental social media service that lets anyone, anywhere in the world to create content.
-Second Exchange uses peer-to-peer technology to operate with no central authority, Second Exchange Core is the name of open source software which enables the use of this service.
+Second Exchange uses nostr technology to operate with no central authority, Second Exchange Core is the name of open source software which enables the use of this service.

 1. Create a blog post/content or collections that is stored on client side only and is realyed using nostr.
 2. Follow people and content